idin/abstract/README.md

 ## Future Features

 * Create a graph from:
-  * list of dictionaries
+  * List of dictionaries
-  * dataframe
+  * DataFrame
-* Create a new graph by filtering a graph
+* Create a new graph by filtering an existing graph